Skip to main content

 New Hampshire General CourtRSA 261:104

-Complete requirements for obtaining a motor vehicle dealer license from the NH Department of Safety, Division of Motor Vehicles — Dealer & Inspection Section.
+Full requirements for obtaining a motor vehicle dealer license from the NH Department of Safety.
 Application fee is $100; license fee is $200.
+See how to get a surety bond for a step-by-step walkthrough.
+New Hampshire contractors also need a NH contractor license bond.
+Learn more about what determines your bond premium.

 Required Documents & Bonds